davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## First Stab at a Design

-To, recap, we want to build a consensus algorithm that runs on a network of computers, keeping some kind of shared state in sync.
+Let's get cracking!
+To recap, we want to build a consensus algorithm that runs on a network of computers, keeping some kind of shared state in sync.
 It provides two methods that can be called on any of those computers, any number of times concurrently:

 * **propose**: accepts a value the caller would like to write to the shared state
 * **query**: returns the current value of the shared state to the caller

 We want these methods to provide the following guarantees:

-* **coherence**: all computers see the same return value from query()
+* **coherence**: all computers always see the same return value from query()
-* **conflict-resolution**: if there are multiple propose() calls, one of them is chosen arbitrarily to be the value the system coheres on
+* **conflict-resolution**: if there are multiple propose() calls, one of them is chosen arbitrarily to be the value query() always returns
 * **no-decoherence**: if query() returns a particular value, you can safely assume all past and future calls to query() have/will return that value on every node
-* **fault-tolerance**: the algorithm works even if computers, networks and software fail
+* **fault-tolerance**: the algorithm works even if computers, networks and software flake out on us

-To keep the problem scoped for now, we'll add a couple of simplifying assumptions:

-First, we'll initially assume we're trying to reach consensus on a single scalar variable, such as an int, bool, string, enum, etc. We won't tackle lists, maps, or other complex data structures for now.
-But we can probably figure out how to do that if the need ever arises.

-Second, we'll build a one-shot consensus primitive: once a proposed value has been chosen, it'll be impossible to ever change it again.
+This is what we want to end up with, at least.
+For now, let's also put an additional constraint on our design: we're going to start by building a one-shot consensus algorithm.
+Once a proposed value has been chosen, we won't allow it to be changed ever again.

 This is probably too simple for real-world use cases; it would mean that a lock, once acquired, cannot be released, or a key-value pair, once written, cannot be overwritten.
-But once we have a one-shot consensus primitive, there are probably clever ways to upgrade it into a consensus primitive that supports overwrites
+But once we have a one-shot consensus primitive, there are probably clever ways to upgrade it into a consensus primitive that supports overwrites We'll focus on that later.
+For now, we'll worry about getting a one-shot consensus algorithm to work.

-These might be somewhat unrealistic design limitations, but as it turns out, it'll be plenty hard to build one-shot consensus over a single variable anyways!
-That makes is a good place to start.
+The shared variable that we're proposing values for and querying values of, can have any type: it can be an int, bool, char, string, list, map, or a tuple of any of those &mdash; as long as you're good with setting it once and never changing it, at least for now!

 ## A Leader-Based Algorithm